Application Process - Special Education (M.Ed.)

 Note: If you are unable to complete our application due to a disability, please contact our Admissions Office and an admissions representative will provide reasonable accommodations to assist you in completing the application.

-Option 2: Attend a Graduate School of Education on-campus or online information session to learn how to streamline your application process, discover financial aid resources, and waive your $50 application fee.
+Fee Waiver: Attend a graduate School of Education on-campus or online information session to learn how to streamline your application process, discover financial aid resources, and waive your $50 application fee.
 RSVP Today!

 An official transcript from each institution you have attended is required.
 We are excited to offer you the service of requesting transcripts on your behalf using our Transcript Request Form.